 “Grey Matter” 1973, Cavalier

-A lightweight story about bad beer that, like “I Am the Gateway,” is a well-executed unambitious formula-follower.
+A lightweight story about bad beer that, like “I Am the Doorway,” is a well-executed unambitious formula-follower.
 But even in a straightforward story like this, you can see King’s craftsmanship.
 In a tight little 4500 word story King opens with a 150 word tangent about Blind Eddie, a frequent shoplifter at Henry’s Nite-Owl, the 24-hour convenience store that’s the story’s central location.
 King would later be criticized for filling his fiction with brand-names and the fact that no one ever refers to a “magazine cover” but a “Newsweek magazine cover featuring a grinning Carter,” and no one ever just listens to the radio, they listen to “the White Sox game on WBAR.”
 But this attention to specific details is what grounds the reader.

 In Carrie, he summarizes a legendary basketball game that ended in a riot as, “Led by Bruce Trevor, who righteously claimed he had been bum rapped, it resulted in four hospital admissions.”
 That would be good enough for most writers, but King adds, “One of them had been the Stadler coach, who had been hit over the head with a first-aid kit.”
 The freaking first aid kit.
 It’s the kind of carefully chosen detail that makes a scene come alive, and it happens again and again in King’s fiction.
 In “Grey Matter” it’s the seemingly unrelated story of Blind Eddie at the beginning that tells you all there is you need to know about the comfortably stuck-in-a-rut world of this story, and the people who live in it.
 It’s a writerly trick, but writing is a series of tricks, and King executes this one perfectly.

 “Battleground” 1972, Cavalier